 - Reflect on the goal you set, was it S.M.A.R.T.

 - Don't be afraid to ask questions and others for help.

-- Check with your teacher and open and save one of these 21t4s Personal Learning Goals documents (Google doc, OR Microsoft Word doc) to your own file space.
+- Check with your teacher and open and save this 21t4s Personal Learning Goals Document to your own file space.

 - Think about the skills survey you just completed, look at the I Can Statements at the top of this page, and write down two to three goals.

 - Select some goals that are important and you want to learn to do.

 - Share your goals with your teacher.